 I like casseroles.
 You bake them in one dish, which means less to clean up and less to carry to a dinner party or potluck (which they’re perfect for!).
 They are warm and comforting, served piping hot out of the oven and filled with ooey-gooey cheese or a wonderful combination of rich flavors.
 And they are straight out of a 1940s photograph, my grandma in her classic vintage apron, standing over her white oven, preparing dinner.

 What do you think of, when you think of casseroles?
-My mind first goes to Thanksgiving and the delicious, albeit totally common, green been casserole my mom makes, taken right off the french fried onion container.
-It’s my favorite part of the meal – well, along with the sweet potatoes, the rolls, the turkey, the dressing, OK, maybe they’re all my favorite.
+My mind first goes to Thanksgiving and the delicious, ubiquitous green been casserole my mom makes, taken right off the french fried onion container.
+It’s my favorite part of the meal – well, along with the sweet potatoes, the rolls, the turkey, the dressing… Okay, maybe they’re all my favorite.

-Farris’s book, Casserole Crazy, will be released October 7, 2008 and is already available for pre-order online.
+Farris’s book, Casserole Crazy, is [easyazon_link identifier=”1557885354″ locale=”US” tag=”foodal02-20″]available on Amazon[/easyazon_link].
 You’re going to want a copy.
 Trust me.

 About Shanna Mallon

 Shanna Mallon is a freelance writer who holds an MA in writing from DePaul University.
 Her work has been featured in a variety of media outlets, including The Kitchn, Better Homes & Gardens, Taste of Home, Houzz.com, Foodista, Entrepreneur, and Ragan PR.
 In 2014, she co-authored The Einkorn Cookbook with her husband, Tim.
 Today, you can find her digging into food topics and celebrating the everyday grace of eating on her blog, Go Eat Your Bread with Joy.
 Shanna lives in Nashville, Tennessee, with Tim and their two small kids.